 What are Featured Snippets?

-What’s In a Featured Snippet?
+What’s in a Featured Snippet?

 How Do Featured Snippets Work?

-Google’s search engine recognizes a user’s question and then detects pages that best answer the user’s question.
+Google’s search engine recognizes a user’s question and then detects the pages that best answer the question.
 Unfortunately, there is no magic button or way to guarantee that your web pages will appear in the snippet area, although it would be nice.
 Much like the magic of SEO, ranking for featured snippets is a process of optimizing your web page (or making it as easy as possible) for Google to recognize that the information on this page will be the most helpful for this question and also has a summary that Google can plug into that feature box nicely.

 Rank for Featured Snippets: Best Practices

 A study on rich answers (snippets are just one type of rich answer) by Stone Temple Consulting that included featured snippets analyzed over 100,000 examples and 850,000 search queries.
 Their study found that Google offered some form of a rich answer about 19% of the time.
-Upon conducting the test again, Stone Temple Consulting found that results containing rich answers had increased to 31.2% in some categories, meaning that feature snippets are increasing in importance (for those wanting to get a deep dive into Rich Answers, I highly suggest their guide).
+Upon conducting the test again, Stone Temple Consulting found that results containing rich answers had increased to 31.2% in some categories, meaning that feature snippets are increasing in importance (for those wanting to get a deep dive into Rich Answers, we highly suggest their guide).

 The practices set forth by Stone Temple Consulting from their tests resulted in a 40% success rate for featured snippet results.
 The following are their recommended best practices to rank for a featured snippet.

-How To Rank for a Featured Snippet
+How To Get A Featured Snippet in 4 Steps

-For the rest of us, let’s break it down and explain it in more digestible steps.
+Let’s break it down and explain it in more digestible steps.

 No Content?
 No Problem.
 Start With Keyword Research